be2bill/merchant-api-guidelines/README.md

 Please consider using TDD while implementing the unit test part.

-__Note: do not include your production or sandbox credentials into your package__
+__Note: Do not include your production or sandbox credentials in the repository (please keep in mind that if you committed them once, they may be still tracked in the git history__
 ## Documentation

 Your implementation should be documented.